Funmilayo-Aina/Portfolio/README.md

 - Content moderation and basic data analysis –Ask The Paediatricians Foundation

 ### Working and Learning Repository:
-  - Tableau ,Medium and Github
+  - Tableau , Medium and Github

 ---------------------------------------------------------------------------------------------------------------------------